Academic Catalog

 Computer Engineering Independent Study

-Two graduate level elective courses8
+Thesis option: Two graduate-level elective courses8

 CE-695Graduate Research in Computer Engineering8